tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos# mount /dev/disk/by-partuuid/`cat /proc/device-tree/chosen/asahi,efi-system-partition` /mnt/boot
 ```

-Create a default configuration for the new system, then copy the M1 support module into it:
+Create a default configuration for the new system, then copy the Apple Silicon support module into it:
 ```
-nixos# nixos-generate-config --root /mnt nixos# cp -r /etc/nixos/m1-support /mnt/etc/nixos/ nixos# chmod -R +w /mnt/etc/nixos/
+nixos# nixos-generate-config --root /mnt nixos# cp -r /etc/nixos/apple-silicon-support /mnt/etc/nixos/ nixos# chmod -R +w /mnt/etc/nixos/
 ```

-Use Nano to edit the configuration of the new system to include the M1 support module.
+Use Nano to edit the configuration of the new system to include the Apple Silicon support module.
 Be aware that other editors and most documentation has been left out of the bootstrap installer to save space and time.
 ```
 nixos# nano /mnt/etc/nixos/configuration.nix
 ```

-Add the `./m1-support` directory to the imports list and switch off the `canTouchEfiVariables` option.
+Add the `./apple-silicon-support` directory to the imports list and switch off the `canTouchEfiVariables` option.
 That portion of the file should look like this:
 ```
   imports =
     [ # Include the results of the hardware scan.
       ./hardware-configuration.nix
-      # Include the necessary packages and configuration for Apple M1 support.
+      # Include the necessary packages and configuration for Apple Silicon support.
-      ./m1-support
+      ./apple-silicon-support
     ];

   # Use the systemd-boot EFI boot loader.